Digital Drawing as Structural Thinking: From Archive to Magnetic Join

 From Archive to Magnetic Join

-By this stage of the project, drawing was no longer a speculative activity.
-The combination of archival research, early prototyping and material testing had already imposed constraints.
-Digital drawing became the place where those constraints were negotiated, tested and, in some cases, resisted.
+By this stage, drawing was no longer speculative.
+Archival research, prototyping and material testing had already imposed constraints.
+Digital drawing became the place where those constraints were negotiated rather than imagined away.

-The aim was not to design finished objects, but to develop joinery systems that could survive translation into material reality.
+The aim was not to design finished objects, but to develop joinery systems capable of surviving translation into material reality.

 Drawing as Problem-Solving

-I use Procreate as a digital sketchbook rather than a presentation tool.
-Its value lies in speed, repetition and revision.
-Drawings at this stage are provisional — a way of thinking through force, alignment and proportion rather than resolving surface or finish.
+I use Procreate as a working sketchbook rather than a presentation tool.
+Its value lies in speed and repetition.
+At this stage, drawing was about testing force, alignment and proportion — not resolving surface.

 From Furniture Logic to Sculptural Form